openmm/openmm/docs-source/usersguide/theory/02_standard_forces.rst

 :math:`\ell_{TF,i}^2/v_{TF,i}` is specified as a single Thomas-Fermi parameter, with units of reciprocal length, for all particles in an electrode.

-Besides these additional terms, and the fluctuating nature of electrode particles, there are a few other important differences between the implementation of electrostatic interactions in ConstantPotentialForce and that in NonbondedForce using PME:
+Besides these additional terms, and the fluctuating nature of the electrode particle charges, there are a few other important differences between the implementation of nonbonded interactions in ConstantPotentialForce and that in NonbondedForce using PME:

 1. ConstantPotentialForce does not include any capability for computing Lennard-Jones interactions.
-If Lennard-Jones interactions as NonbondedForce computes them are desired, a separate NonbondedForce should be added to the system with the appropriate sigma and epsilon parameters set, and with all charges set to zero.
+If Lennard-Jones interactions (as NonbondedForce computes them) are desired, a separate NonbondedForce should be added to the system with the appropriate sigma and epsilon parameters set, and with all charges set to zero.

 2. For the solved charges on electrode particles to be valid, all particles in the system must use a single ConstantPotentialForce.
-Setting charges in more than one ConstantPotentialForce, or a NonbondedForce, will produce invalid results, as the solution of electrode charges requires global minimization of the total electrostatic energy of the system.
+Setting charges in more than one ConstantPotentialForce, or setting any non-zero charges in a NonbondedForce, will produce invalid results, as solving for the electrode charges requires a global minimization of the system's electrostatic energy.

 3. The Gaussian charge correction to pairwise interactions given by :math:`E_{gauss}` above is calculated using the minimum image convention and